 Just how did social media start?
 Well many attribute the start of social media directly to free email clients.
 Hotmail, Yahoo, AOL, these still are email sites that allow people to directly communicate, and publish thoughts, feelings, and keep in contact with others next door, in the next state, or in the next country.
 Email was and still is an instant communication tool and the most widely adopted form of social media.

 Social media, as it has more traditionally been come to be known has generally been acknowledged with the beginning of the out of favor site Friendster.
 Friendster’s initial goal was to “create a safer, more effective environment for meeting new people.
-Friendster allowed you to connecting to friends, friends of friends and so on, allowing members to expand their network in face-to-face type scenarios.”
+Friendster allowed you to connecting to friends, friends of friends and so on, allowing contacts to expand their network in face-to-face type scenarios.”
 Friendster was the first to actually take away the anonymity and encouraged users to use their real name.
 Now I would be “Jacob Lebo” instead of “kinglebo2027” thus allowing all users a more personalized and fulfilling online experience.
 Friendster is mentioned as falling out of favor and sure, you can still get a profile and actively participate on Friendster, but good luck finding your friends and family to engage with.
 Friendster suffered a fabulous and almost instant death, similar to what is happening with MySpace right now.

 In fact Jon Gibs, vice president of online media and agency insights for Nielsen Online notes.
 “Remember Friendster?
 Remember when MySpace was an unbeatable force?
 Neither Facebook nor Twitter are immune.
 Consumers have shown that they are willing to pick up their networks and move them to another platform, seemingly at a moment’s notice.”

 DOWN TO BUSINESS

 As a business owner it is in your best interest to have a strategic plan to understand just what networks are worth engaging in.
 So do you need to participate in social media?
 Does you business need social media?